 By Cheyanne Flerx & Janel Hutton

 If you struggle to think of content to create after the holidays, you aren’t alone!
 January is often focused on starting new habits and breaking old ones.
-It also provides us with a great opportunity to reflect on the last year and see what worked well and what didn’t.
+It also provides us with an excellent opportunity to personally reflect on the last year and see what worked well and what didn’t in our marketing.
 Are you ready to make this year the best year yet?
 Alright!
 Let’s get to work!

 - Try hosting a Facebook or Instagram Live and answer your clients’ questions about healthy weight management in pets.